seamplex/feenox/doc/sds.md

 is a separate directory under [`src/pdes`](https://github.com/seamplex/feenox/tree/main/src/pdes) that implements these “virtual” methods (recall that they are function pointers) that are resolved at runtime when parsing the main input file.

 FeenoX was designed with separated common "mathematical" routines from the particular "physical" ones in such a way that any of these directories can be removed and the code would still compile.
+The `autogen.sh` is in charge of

+ #. parsing the source tree
+ #. detect which are the available PDEs
+ #. create appropriate snippets of code so the common mathematical framework can resolve the function pointers for the entry points
+ #. build the `Makefile.am` templates used by the `configure` script

-For example, let us remove the directory `src/pdes/thermal` from a temporary clone of the main Git repository.
-The `autogen.sh` script is smart enough to
+For example, if we removed the directory `src/pdes/thermal` from a temporary clone of the main Git repository then the whole bootstrapping, configuration and compilation procedure would produce a `feenox` executable without the ability to solve thermal problems:

- i. tell which types of PDEs are available by reading the subdirectories in `src/pdes`, and ii. link the available virtual methods to the appropriate function pointers which are resolved at runtime.

-In effect,

 ```terminal
 ~$ cd tmp/